pmem/pmdk/doc/libpmemobj.3.md

 PMEMOBJ_CONF="prefault.at_open=1;prefault_at_create=1"
 ```

-The second method to load an external configuration is to set the
+The second method of loading an external configuration is to set the
 **PMEMOBJ_CONF_FILE** environment variable to point to a file that contains
 a sequence of ctl queries.
 The parsing rules are all the same, but the file
 can also contain white-spaces and comments.